bjcull/bjcull.github.com/_posts/2011-06-05-scrollfixed-sidebar-tutorial-with-jquery.md

 - CSS
 ---

 <p>With the unveiling of my brand new blog theme, you may notice a cool little quirk that appears every time you scroll past the header.
 That’s right not only does the sidebar follow you, but it also pops up a cool mini version of my main header.
-This post will describe the surprisingly difficult time I had getting my head around the usage of the position fixed css property.</p>  <h2>A little bit of CSS</h2>  <p>The CSS for this isn’t actually the hard part, see below:</p>  <pre class="brush: css; ruler: true;">#wrapper
+This post will describe the surprisingly difficult time I had getting my head around the usage of the position fixed css property.</p>  <h2>A little bit of CSS</h2>  <p>The CSS for this isn’t actually the hard part, see below:</p>  <pre class="prettyprint">#wrapper
 {
     margin: 0 auto;
     min-width: 1000px;